 Deep within Snowdonia National Park, you have the opportunity to trampoline for an hour inside underground caves with a company called Zip World Bounce Below.

-And if you need to escape the rain, you can do so as the caves are, of course, underground.
+And if you need to escape the rain, (because let’s face it, it frequently rains in Wales), you can do so as the caves are, of course, underground.

 Quick Tip: Look for Groupon vouchers for discounted entry!